-The year 1897 saw Queen Victoria celebrate her 60th year on the throne with a lavish ‘Festival of the British Empire’.
-By all accounts, the Queen herself had to be persuaded that such extreme and un-British celebrations were appropriate, though her majesty seemingly enjoyed the affair in retrospect.
+The year 1897 saw Queen Victoria celebrate her 60th year on the throne with the ‘Festival of the British Empire’.
+Though, apparently the Queen herself had to be persuaded that such extreme celebrations were appropriate.
+Reports claim that she enjoyed the affair, however.

 Unbeknownst to the Queen however, there was a man some 600 miles away preparing to mark the occasion in his own unique way.
 John Hopkins lived in the village of Rothes in Speyside and had long been planning to establish a new distillery in the local area.
 Hopkins bragged to colleagues that he would complete the job before the year was out, ensuring that his first casks would be stamped with the year of Her Majesty’s Diamond Jubilee.

 Using stone hauled from the riverbed of the mighty Spey, Hopkins built his distillery on the banks of the Granty Burn with the assistance of renowned distillery architect Charles Doig, the man made famous by his invention of the pagoda-style roof which had already come to crown many a distillery.

 Despite mounting costs totaling around £17,000 however, Hopkins’ distillery had yet to be completed by November.
 With each and every test run of the equipment uncovering new issues and delaying the project further, day after day was lost to repair work and it must have seemed to all the world that Speyburn distillery would never produce spirit before the year’s end.